-We tend to think of sleep as a time when the mind and body shut down, but this is not the case.
-“Sleep is an active period where a lot of important processing, restoration, and strengthening occurs,” according to the Sleep Foundation.
+Sleeping well after spinal surgery may be difficult, but it's possible.
+As you know, sleep promotes healthy muscle growth, tissue repair, and hormone production.
+Long stretches of it helps maintain our health and wellness too.
+We think of sleep as a time that the mind and body power off.
+On the contrary, “Sleep is an active period where a lot of important processing, restoration, and strengthening occurs,” according to the Sleep Foundation.
 “Exactly how this happens and why our bodies are programmed for such a long period of slumber is still somewhat of a mystery.
 But scientists do understand some of sleep's critical functions, and the reasons we need it for optimal health and well-being.”

 2. Sleeping on Your Back

 Try placing a pillow between your knees to support your spine.
 This makes sleeping easier and relieves post-surgery discomfort.
 It’s important to keep your arms at your sides, if possible.
 Placing your arms under or over your neck or head adds pressure to your neck and shoulders.
 This can lead to possible complications.
 John Hopkins Medicine Orthopaedic Surgery Division says lying flat on your back or on either of your sides reduces pain when sleeping after spinal fusion surgery.

 Place a pillow between your knees to get the best lower back support.
 Be sure to change side sleeping positions often.
 Some experts advocate left side sleeping for its health benefits—minimizes acid reflux and heartburn, increases digestion, drains toxins from the lymph nods, improves circulation, and more.
 So while side sleeping benefits your back, it does wonders for other aspects of your health.Health expert Dr. John Douillard said, “Emphasizing the left side for rest and sleep offers some time-tested wisdom for very real health and longevity benefits.”